Shandelier/Sit-Stand-Right/README.md

 # Sit Stand Right AI App

-This repo contains code for SSR app, free to use at www.SitStandRight.com, or by compiling from sources.
+This repo contains code for AI Posture coach app, free to use at [link](https://bestsittingapp.netlify.app/), or by compiling from sources.

 ## Project setup